 For other stylish shoes for flat feet, you can find similar support in a casual Mary Jane like Ta Dah.
 These also have the Taos Curves and Pods® premium removable footbed, with a durable leather upper that you can easily dress up or down.

 Stability is important, too, when searching for orthopedic shoes for flat feet.
 Flat feet often go hand-in-hand with overpronation (when your feet roll inward), and a shoe with a stable outsole can help to counter this.
-Zen is an active sandal with a sturdy EVA outsole and rubber stabilizer that supports and cradles your foot.
+Aura is an active sandal with a sturdy EVA outsole and rubber stabilizer that supports and cradles your foot.
 Plus, the Taos Soft Support™ premium footbed with Cool Recovery Foam™ keeps feet cool and comfortable, making these a great choice among shoes for flat feet women.

 With stylish shoes for flat feet and a regular exercise routine, you’re well on your way towards supporting your arches and preventing foot pain.
 Don’t let your flat feet get in the way of your life; look stylish and feel great with the tips above.